dstackai/dstack/docs/installation.md

 #### 1. Create a project

-In order to use AWS as a remote, you first have to create a project in your GCP account, and make sure that the required APIs and enabled for it.
+In order to use GCP as a remote, you first have to create a project in your GCP account and make sure that the required APIs and enabled for it.

 ??? info "Required APIs"